Radio-Active-Scout/djangocms-mysql-dockercompose/README.md

 This is important, since the sqlite is not optimal for cms hosting (at least in my oppinion).
 This build is certainly not meant to be used as a live server, but rather for developing at near real conditions, with mysql and phpmyadmin for ease of bugfixing.
+##Why to not use divio's service
+Not many, besides the obvious limitations of divio (Free tier: 512 mb workspace, which should be enough for development. ) The main reason is I just like to keep my independence, and therefore i created this.
+I do recommend using divio for deployment though.

 # Notes
 This build exposes the raw data of the containers to the user, so that you can word directly within the files.